Skip to main content

 NAME STATUS ROLES AGE VERSION

-Based on autoscaling parameters defined in the ConfigMap, we see cluster proportional autoscaler scale CoreDNS to 2 replicas:
+Based on the autoscaling parameters defined in our configuration, we can see the CPA has scaled CoreDNS to 2 replicas:

 ~$kubectl get po -n kube-system -l k8s-app=kube-dns